lan1120/docker_default_apparmor/README.md

 then you can not find docker_default when execute apparmor_status

 ### (5) Create a container
+After v1.13, Docker now generates docker-default in tmpfs, loads it into the kernel using apparmor_parser, and deletes the file.

 ### (6) You can obtain the real docker_default in /tmp/docker/
 ![image](https://user-images.githubusercontent.com/24563500/188606514-04f0a864-ecca-443c-a1ef-477b94ff3da1.png)